remobile/react-native-contacts/README.md

 # React Native Contacts (remobile)
-A cordova contacts for react-native, supprt for ios and android
+A cordova contacts for react-native, support for ios and android

 ## Installation
 ```sh